Billy Connors (character)

-William "Billy" Connors is a fictional character appearing in American comic books published by Marvel Comics.
+William Connors is a fictional character appearing in American comic books published by Marvel Comics.
 He is usually depicted as a supporting character of Spider-Man, and the son of Dr. Curt Connors, also known as the Lizard.
 Much of his character's story deals with the trauma of his father's uncontrollable powers.
-Billy was later injected with Curt's Lizard Formula to cure him of a deadly virus, which also mutated him into an anthropomorphic lizard.
+Billy was later injected with Curt's Lizard Formula to cure him of a deadly virus, which mutated him into a lizard-like form.

 Publication history

 The character was created by Stan Lee and Steve Ditko and first appeared in The Amazing Spider-Man #6 (November 1963).

 Fictional character biography

-Billy was born in Florida to Curt and Martha Connors, the former of whom is a biologist.
+Billy was born in Florida to Curt and Martha Connors.
 The family move to New York City so that Curt can continue his research in limb regrowth.
 Curt's research leads him to transform himself into a reptilian creature called the Lizard, who attempts to kill Billy.
-Billy is rescued by Spider-Man, who returns Curt to normal with an antidote to the Lizard formula.

 Curt eventually chooses to leave his family, saddening Billy and Martha.
 Curt later returns and turns Billy into another lizard creature dubbed Lizard Jr., but the two are captured and returned to normal by Spider-Man.

 Sometime later, Martha and Billy contract cancer after being exposed to carcinogenic chemicals.
-Martha dies while Billy survives and is forced to live with his aunt.
-During The Gauntlet and Grim Hunt storyline, Curt loses custody of Billy, who the Lizard kills in an attempt to suppress Curt's personality.
+Martha dies, while Billy survives and is forced to live with his aunt.
+During the storyline The Gauntlet and Grim Hunt, Curt loses custody of Billy, who the Lizard kills in an attempt to suppress Curt's personality.

-In the Dead No More: The Clone Conspiracy storyline, Ben Reilly resurrects Billy and Martha in clone bodies.
-They are later infected with the Carrion virus, which threatens to degrade their bodies, and are transformed into lizard hybrids to save their lives.
+In the Dead No More: The Clone Conspiracy storyline, Ben Reilly resurrects Billy and Martha in clone bodies to motivate Curt to work for him.
+The two are later infected with the Carrion virus, which threatens to degrade their bodies.
+Curt injects them with his Lizard formula, transforming them into reptilian creatures like himself, to save their lives.

 While Billy and his family live peacefully in the sewers, getting occasional friendly visits from Peter Parker and Mary Jane Watson, he longs to return to the surface and attend a regular school.
 Despite this, his father angrily rebuffs his pleas and he, in turn, has started to rebel.

-During the Hunted storyline, Billy is captured and used as a hostage by Kraven the Hunter as part of Kraven's efforts to test his clone, the Last Son of Kraven, and provoke Spider-Man into becoming the "hunter" Kraven feels his enemy should be.
-When trapped in a cage with Curt, Spider-Man learns that Curt took Billy to Doctor Strange after his resurrection.
-Strange confirmed that the resurrected Billy is the original Billy's soul reborn in a cloned body rather than a separate individual.

-An amnesiac Billy later appears as a member of Squid Kid's Sinister Six as Lizard Boy.
-He and Martha are later recruited into the Sewer Enclave by Miles Morales' clone Shift.
+An amnesiac Billy joins Squid Kid's Sinister Six as Lizard Boy.